fbpx

 Ernie Rideout – Marketing Director and Experience Designer

 Ernie has an extensive background in program and content development for the tech and music industries and the nonprofit sector.
 He served as longtime Editor-in-Chief of Keyboard Magazine, where he oversaw all aspects of the publication’s content design, production, and marketing, including print and digital.
-A Peninsula local, he’s attended many SJF concerts over the years, and was himself a piano student in our Jazz Residency program several years ago.
+A Peninsula local, he’s attended many SJF concerts over the years, and was himself a piano student in our Jazz Residency program more than a few years ago.
 With a Master’s Degree in Music from UC Berkeley, years in the classroom as a jazz educator, and a deep love of jazz, Ernie brings a special insight to marketing both the festival and educational programming here at SJW.

 Hilary Febbo – Registrar